siwar003/Hard-Matrisome-Digestion-Project/manuscript/Manuscript.md

 ### Sequence coverage

-Sequence coverage, which is the percentage of a protein's peptide sequence identified by mass spectrometry, was also measured between conditions.
-High sequence coverage increases identification confidence and is crucial for identifying different protein isoforms or proteoforms to more accurately capture ECM diversity.
+Sequence coverage, which is the percentage of a protein's amino acid sequence identified by mass spectrometry, was also measured between conditions.
+High sequence coverage increases identification confidence and is crucial for identifying different protein isoforms or proteoforms to more accurately capture Matrisome diversity.

 #### Table 3.
 Median sequence coverage (%) by Matrisome subset and condition